 One of the penalties frequently imposed in Florida, especially for the offense of driving while under the influence of alcohol and/or other intoxicating substances as defined by the Florida State Statutes, is the revocation of a Florida driver’s license.
-Ft Lauderdale DUI license suspension attorneys have outlined on this page the license revocation penalties for a variety of offenses related to driving under the influence in the state of Florida and can help any client to better understand the potential consequences.
+Our Ft Lauderdale DUI license suspension lawyers have outlined the revocation penalties for a variety of offenses related to driving under the influence in the state of Florida and can help any client to better understand the potential consequences.

 Length of a DUI License Suspension